 This year’s theme for National School Psychology Week is “The Power of Possibility.”
 The National Association of School Psychologists (NASPonline.org) notes that to them, the word “possibility” implies hope, growth, resilience, and renewal.
 In this time of 2020, we have all felt the calling to see what truly is possible and our students are feeling that as well.

-We invite you to take time this week to learn more about this great discipline and all that School Psychologists and School Counselors can offer for you and your student.
+We invite you to take time this week to learn more about this great discipline and all that Counseling and School Psychology can offer for you and your student.
 Maybe you or someone you know will even want to learn more about becoming a Licensed or certified School Psychologist or Counselor.
 Read on to learn more.

 What is School Psychology?